Hibo-ali/huh-food/README.md

 ## USER STORY

-* AS a food lover, I want easy access to all restaurants/fast food that delivers in my area.
+* As a food lover, I want easy access to all restaurants/fast food that delivers in my area.
 So that I will spend less time searching for indivdual restaurants, because it is compiles in one place

 ## Acceptance Criteria